 From Google to Snapchat, artificial intelligence is expanding the camera’s prowess and Amazon wants to give developers the chance to learn about deep learning and computer vision.
-On Wednesday, November 29, Amazon Web Services launched AWS DeepLens, a video camera designed to teach developers how to program A.I. functions from stylistic transfers to recognizing a hot dog.
+On November 29, Amazon Web Services launched AWS DeepLens, a video camera designed to teach developers how to program A.I. functions from stylistic transfers to recognizing a hot dog.
+And now, on June 14, DeepLens is available in the U.S. for $249.

 DeepLens is less of a camera and more of a learning tool.
 The camera is pre-loaded with several different A.I. infrastructures and helps teach developers how to use the tech with AWS infrastructure inside their own apps.
 The camera comes with AWS Greengrass Core and a version of MXNet, while users can also add their own frameworks like TensorFlow.